BC Recovery Benefit

 Get your payment

 After your application is approved, payment will generally be deposited to your bank account within 5 business days.
-We’ll notify you by email when your payment is processed.
-You’ll also receive a letter in the mail.
+You’ll receive your Notice of Determination in the mail when your payment is processed.

-If you received a social support payment in December 2020 or January 2021, you’ll receive your benefit payment the same way you received your social support payment.
-If you received a reduced benefit amount and now qualify for the maximum benefit amount, you’ll receive a second payment for the difference.
-You’ll receive a letter when your payment is processed.
+If you received income assistance, disability assistance, seniors’ supplement, hardship allowance or comfort allowance for the month of January or February 2021, you’ll receive your benefit payment the same way you received your social support payment.
+If you received a reduced benefit amount previously and now qualify for the maximum benefit amount, you’ll receive a second payment for the difference.
+You’ll receive your Notice of Determination in the mail when your payment is processed.

 You may need to repay the benefit if: